BoraxTheClean/vpc-tutorial/README.md

     MapPublicIpOnLaunch: True
     VpcId: !Ref VPC
 ```

+### Public Subnets

 You'll also notice the parameter `MapPublicIpOnLaunch: True`.
 Setting this parameter to true, will give every resource deployed in this subnet a Public IP address.
 This will let it access the internet and be accessed from the internet.
 We can configure a Security Group to limit access to our public resources.

-This subnet is commonly called a Public Subnet, because all resources in it receive their own Public IP.
-Private Subnets, on the other hand, are subnets in which resources do not have public IP addresses.
+This subnet is commonly called a _Public Subnet_, because all resources in it receive their own Public IP. _Private Subnets_, on the other hand, are subnets in which resources do not have public IP addresses.

 ## Route Table Code